 When Pitta is imbalanced in the body and mind there is an excess of heat that builds up in our systems, causing discomfort and ultimately disease.
 Unbalanced Pitta emotionally and mentally represents itself as impatience, aggression, rage, being judgmental, demanding, critical or argumentative, hate, anger, irritability and jealousy.
 Physically, unbalanced Pitta reveals itself as inflammation, hyperacidity, rashes, red eyes, ulcers, hemorrhoids and burning sensations.
 The good news is a balanced Pitta is energetic, decisive, funny, confident, charming, charismatic, sharp, and motivating – all qualities to enjoy a fantastic summer.
+Here are some simple tips to beat summer heat naturally.

 A second pranayama technique is Single-Nostril Breathing which involves breathing through one nostril only.
 Since the right nostril is associated with heating energy and our left nostril with cooling energy, we can cool ourselves by exclusively breathing through the left nostril for a few breathes when summer heat is high.
 Sitting with your back straight, gently plug the right nostril near the base just enough to block air flow, careful not to press too hard or push your nose toward the left side.
 With your eyes closed, inhale long and deeply through the left nostril and then exhale without holding any breath.
 The inhale and exhale should be slow, steady and smooth.
 This can be repeated up to 20 times.

 There are many yoga poses that are good for Pitta and reducing summer heat.
 Any asanas that involve twists while sitting or laying on your mat are very good for Pitta as they are calming, balancing, and steady.
 Doing daily self-abhyanga (Ayurvedic oil massage), for 20 minutes with a cooling oil like coconut or sunflower will also be soothing to the skin, body and mind.
 Ideally this should be done before a meal or a few hours after.
 Essential oils like sandalwood and lavender can be placed in a diffuser or bowl of hot water to give a peaceful, cooling feeling to any room.
+Here are many yoga poses for beginners to consider.

 During summer it is important to pay attention to what you eat and when.
 Because our digestive fire (agni), is weaker during summer months, it is essential to have breakfast and lunch earlier in the day, and only a light dinner close to sundown.
 Having meals when it is cooler in the day during hot, summer months facilitates digestion, assimilation and absorption.
 Eating three meals a day, in a timely fashion, helps your Pitta stay calm.
 Caffeine and alcohol are big no-no’s, dehydrating the body further and adding unnecessary fuel to the fire.
 Reduce or avoid foods that are fried, fermented, sour, salty, spicy, sharp, pungent and oily, as these will all aggravate Pitta.
 Foods that are astringent, cool, heavy, dry, bitter and sweet in nature are best for Pitta and summer, and will keep you cool.
 In Ayurveda, foods sweet in nature are fresh dairy products (not hard or salted cheese), whole grains, squashes, yams, and fruits.
+Here are some yoga poses for better digestion.

 Since fruits are a big hit in the summer, they are a great way to keep cool and satiated when weather is sweltering.
 Because fruits digest at a different rate than other foods, Ayurveda states that they should be eaten alone, and not combined with other foods so as not hinder the digestive process.
 The best time to have fruit is before a meal, a few hours after a meal, or as a late morning or afternoon snack.
 Here’s a list of Pitta pacifying fruits to favor for summer: avocado (in moderation), apple (not sour), sweet berries, sweet cherries, coconut, dates, figs, grapes (purple and red), honeydew, lime, mango, melons, sweet orange, pears, sweet pineapple, sweet plums, pomegranate, prunes, raisins.